Maximum cut on interval graphs of interval count four is NP-complete: Our reduction

 \section{Our reduction}

 The following theorem is the main contribution of this work:

-\begin{theorem} \textsc{MaxCut} is \NP-complete on interval graphs of interval count~$5$. \end{theorem} This result is a stronger version of that of Adhikary et al.~\cite{ABMR20}.
-In order to prove Theorem~\ref{theo:main_result}, we present a polynomial-time reduction from \textsc{MaxCut} on cubic graphs, which is known to be \NP-complete~\cite{BK99}.
+\begin{theorem} \textsc{MaxCut} is NP-complete on interval graphs of interval count~$4$. \end{theorem} This result is a stronger version of that of Adhikary et al.~\cite{ABMR20}.
+To prove Theorem~\ref{theo:main_result}, we present a polynomial-time reduction from \textsc{MaxCut} on cubic graphs, which is known to be NP-complete~\cite{BK99}.
 Since our proof is based on that of Adhikary et al., we start by presenting some important properties of their key gadget.